What Is Executive Dysfunction? (And Why It’s Not Just Laziness)

 Understanding Executive Dysfunction

-The frustrating irony is that many people with executive dysfunction care deeply about their responsibilities and have high standards for themselves.
+The frustrating irony is that many people with executive dysfunction care deeply about their responsibilities and hold high standards for themselves.
 The disconnect between intention and action isn’t due to lack of care - it’s more like having a faulty transmission between your brain’s “I want to do this” department and the “actually doing it” department.

 Symptoms of Executive Dysfunction

 Executive dysfunction doesn’t arrive with a convenient name badge.
-Instead, it often masquerades as a collection of frustrating patterns that might have earned you unhelpful labels throughout life. recognising these patterns can be the first step toward self-compassion and practical solutions.
+Instead, it often masquerades as a collection of frustrating patterns that might have earned you unhelpful labels throughout life.
+Recognising these patterns can be the first step toward self-compassion and practical solutions.

 Task Initiation Troubles